subvisual/subvisual.com/src/posts/2021-05-18-submonthly-4-alchemy/index.md

 ![](./alchemyconf.png)

-**Alchemy Conf is a one-day event where all Elixir, Erlang, and BEAM developers and enthusiasts come together, share knowledge and get to know who’s who in the community.
+Alchemy Conf is a one-day event where all Elixir, Erlang, and BEAM developers and enthusiasts come together, share knowledge, find out who is in the community and what is it about.
 Also, we decided to make it a non-profit, carbon-neutral conference.
-All proceeds go to charity and we will plant a tree for each attendee joining us.**
+All proceeds go to charity and we will plant a tree for each attendee joining us.

 This is a call to action for all of you who care for belonging, nurturing a community, and leverage technology.
 [Come together!](https://alchemyconf.com/tickets)